-- 1 The geographical expansion of the core sleep diagnostic and neuro diagnostic monitoring businesses into global territories, where the Group has little or no market share. - 2 Ship and deliver the first MEG sale to Barrow Neurological Institute in Phoenix, AZ, USA, whilst concurrently pursuing the next MEG opportunities. - 3 Substantially grow the Nexus 360 cloud based sleep diagnostic business from the initial 16 sites in the US. - 4 Continue the productivity enhancement programs to eliminate and reconfigure expensive and inefficient processes with all parts of the business. - 5 Commercialisation of the Group's consumer sleep technology, Somfit.
+- 1 The geographical expansion of the core sleep diagnostic and neuro diagnostic monitoring businesses into global territories, where the Group has little or no market share. - 2 Completing the second and final phase of the first MEG sale to Barrow Neurological Institute in Phoenix, AZ, USA, whilst concurrently pursuing the next MEG opportunities. - 3 Substantially grow the Nexus 360 cloud-based sleep diagnostic business from the current 30 sites in the US and Australia. - 4 Continue the productivity enhancement programs to eliminate and reconfigure expensive and inefficient processes with all parts of the business. - 5 Commercialisation of the Group's consumer sleep technology, Somfit.